REAIABook/REAIABook/readme.md

 #### Transform View Variables

-From the above exploration we find that the view variables need some recategorization and transformation.
+From the above exploration we find that the view variables need some re-categorization and transformation.
 Particularly, we will transform the multiple view variables (9) into a single categorical variable indicating the best view that each sale has, if any.

 We start by creating a matrix of whether or not each observation has a particular view.